vinayrayapati/rv32i/README.md

 flatten
 write_verilog -noattr iiitb_rv32i_synth.v
 ```
-Now, in the terminal of your verilog files folder and run the following commands
+Now, in the terminal of your verilog files folder, run the following commands:

 ```
 yosys